Kanjuruhan Stadium disaster: Joint fact-finding team

 On 3 October 2022, a joint independent fact-finding team, headed by the Coordinating Minister for Political, Legal, and Security Affairs Mahfud MD and Minister of Youth and Sports Zainudin Amali, was formed.
 No members of the Football Association of Indonesia (PSSI) joined the fact-finding team.

 On 14 October 2022, the fact-finding team submitted a 124-page final report on the investigation to the president.
-While the full report is classified, a summary and excerpt of the report was made available.
+While the full report was classified, a summary and excerpt of the report was made available.
 The report put blames six parties involved in the incident: PSSI, LIB, match organizing committee, match security officers, the Police and Indonesian Army, and Arema supporters.
 From the involved parties, PSSI was blamed by the fact-finding team as major cause of the incident.
 The fact-finding team assessed that there were eight occurrences of PSSI misconduct, and that the PSSI chairman and executive committee members should resign over the Kanjuruhan disaster.
-On the other hand, PSSI refuses to do the joint fact-finding team recommendation for PSSI to reshuffle the management through the Extraordinary Congress (KLB).
-PSSI claimed those are recommendation only.
-On 28 October 2022, PSSI executive commissioners announced that they will hold an extraordinary congress, after club representatives and members of PSSI invoked Article 34 of the PSSI Statute.
+On the other hand, PSSI refused to do the joint fact-finding team recommendation for PSSI to reshuffle the management through the Extraordinary Congress (KLB).
+PSSI claimed those were recommendations only.
+On 28 October 2022, PSSI executive commissioners announced that they would hold an extraordinary congress, after club representatives and members of PSSI invoked Article 34 of the PSSI Statute.

-At the time of the fact-finding team announced the final report, BRIN not yet finished analysis of the tear gas samples and was still assessing the toxicity and performing complete toxin profiling.
-Nonetheless the BRIN report produced and later submitted as addendum of the fact-finding team's final report, the fact-finding team insisting that the high concentration of the tear gas is the main cause of the injury and death.
+At the time of the fact-finding team announced the final report, BRIN had not yet finished analysis of the tear gas samples and was still assessing the toxicity and performing complete toxin profiling.
+Nonetheless, the BRIN report produced and later submitted as addendum of the fact-finding team's final report, the fact-finding team insisting that the high concentration of the tear gas was the main cause of the injury and death.
 On 21 October 2022, the tear gas laboratory analysis results were submitted to TGIPF by BRIN.
 However, TGIPF through Mahfud MD was hesitant to publish the findings to public.
 According to Mahfud, TGIPF came to the conclusion that the root cause of the panic that resulted in the deaths of hundreds of people was tear gas.
-Due to hesitancy of the report release, Aremania held protest on 27 October 2022 demanded many things including release of the BRIN report.
-On 15 November 2022, TGIPF released statement that the BRIN report is reserved for the investigation and prosecution purposes.
-The report also submitted for the case submission; thus, the release of the report to public is unlikely.
+Due to delays in the report's release, Aremania held a protest on 27 October 2022 demanded many things including the release of the BRIN report.
+On 15 November 2022, TGIPF released a statement that the BRIN report was reserved for investigative and prosecutorial purposes.
+The report was also submitted for the case submission; thus, the release of the report to the public is unlikely.

 The fact-finding team also found CCTV footage at Kanjuruhan Stadium which was thought to be deleted, indicating a possible cover-up attempt.
 The footage came from the main lobby and parking area with a duration of 3 hours 21 minutes.